-I have to chuckle when I see a 110 volt air conditioning unit made for residential interiors (aka “window shaker”) hanging off the side or back of a van.
+I have to chuckle when I see an air conditioning unit made for residential interiors (aka “window shaker”) hanging off the side or back of a van.

-The thought process goes something like this; “I’m sick of roasting and I’m not spending a fortune on a portable RV or Van specific system!”
+The thought process goes something like this; “I’m sick of roasting and I’m not spending a fortune on a Van specific system!”

 And more power (quite literally) to those road warriors.